It’s here! Mathemagician’s Duel is now available!

 If a player successfully creates an incanquation that equals the spell’s casting value, the spell is cast and their opponent loses the amount of Magical Strength indicated on the spell card.
 If either player falls below 0 Magical Strength, they are knocked out and the other is victorious!

 Once your mathemagician has mastered addition and subtraction, higher levels await!
-You can augment your magical energies with multiplication, division, and negative numbers, along with new, more powerful, and complex spells in future expansions.
+You can augment your magical energies with multiplication, division, and negative numbers, along with new, more powerful, and complex spells in future editions.

 Are you a teacher?
 Read this: